It all started with the Island Life

 So I hopped on Amazon and started typing in plant sponges because I couldn’t remember the name.
 I found them again!
 This time with activated charcoal.
 Turns out Konjac is a Japanese root plant that they have been using to make these amazing sponges for years!
-I bought a 3-pack Konjac Sponge (3 Pack) Activated Bamboo Charcoal.
-Facial Cleansing & Exfoliating Beauty Sponges (affiliate link).
+I bought a 5-pack Minamul Konjac Exfoliating Organic Facial Sponge Set 5 pack set.
 Since they last about a month, depending how often you wash your face.
 I have been hooked on them ever since.

 I love the way my face feels after I take my make up off with these three products.
 And, I am saving tons of money to boot!

 I would love to hear if you have any natural products that you just can’t live without!